 There is a lot of unexploded ordnance (UXO) in the country so be careful if you are remote areas without a guide.
 This is as a result of the ‘secret war’ in the country, which featured a heavy US bombing campaign during the time period of the Vietnam war.
 Read up on it on Wikipedia if you are curious.

-Whilst you may come across some places that have a relaxed liberal attitude towards things like drugs and drinking Laos is a communist country and you should be mindful of the authorities.
-Discretion is key!
+Whilst you may come across some places that have a relaxed liberal attitude towards things like drugs and drinking, Laos is a communist country and you should be mindful of the authorities.
+If you do decide to indulge then discretion is key.
 Be alert to the dangers!

 Bearing that last point in mind there is technically a curfew of midnight in Laos.
 What this generally means is that in all the big backpacker places all the bars except one will close at that time.
 The one that remains open has a ‘special licence’ of course.

 Please don’t go on any rope swings whilst tubing in Vang Vieng.
 The river is shallow and full of rocks!
 The fact is people have died here, so don’t be stupid and risk yourself!

 Where to go in Laos:

 These are some of best places to go when backpacking Laos.
 Take note that I have written a more detailed Laos Itinerary here.
 It has my suggested route to follow through the country.

 The ‘big 4’ places to visit are as follows:

 These 4 destinations are the typical ones for the banana pancake trail.
 That is the term used for the usual stops for any backpacker touring around Southeast Asia.

 This wonderful french influenced city is the main city in the north of Laos.
 For those coming on the slow boat from Thailand it’s the end stop and a good place to relax for a couple of days.
 There is a large night market with an amazing vegetarian buffet and during the day there are plenty of temples to explore and cafes to relax in.